 However, there is no need to panic.
 According to the NCSC, “(p)asswords – when implemented correctly – are a free, easy and effective way to prevent unauthorised users accessing your devices or accounts.”

-When using passwords, the NCSC suggests 5 things for SMEs to keep in mind
+When using passwords, the NCSC suggests 5 Password Tips for SMEs to keep in mind

 Tip 1: Make sure you switch on password protection